mcanouil/awesome-quarto/README.md

 - [code-insertion](https://github.com/feynlee/code-insertion) - This extension enables code insertion immediately before and/or after a post/page for website and blog projects.
 - [snow](https://github.com/EmilHvitfeldt/quarto-snow) - This extension adds falling snowflakes in `html` and `revealjs` formats.
 - [swissbiopics](https://github.com/zachcp/quarto-swissbiopics) - This extension adds shortcode to embed [SwissBioPics](https://www.swissbiopics.org/) library of interactive biological images in `html` and `revealjs` formats.
+- [chord-sheet](https://github.com/dfalbel/chord-sheet) - This extension provides support for rendering chord sheets in `html` and `revealjs` formats.
+- [inadsense](https://github.com/jskherman/inadsense) - This extension provides shortcode for inserting Google Adsense ads in `html` and `revealjs` formats.
+- [forms](https://github.com/jlgraves-ubc/forms) - This extension provides shortcode for rendering forms in `html` and `revealjs` formats.
+- [rev-history](https://github.com/smutch/quarto-rev-history) - This extension provides a shortcode for rendering revision history table with content pulled from git tags.
+- [verticator](https://github.com/Martinomagnifico/quarto-verticator) - This extension provides indicators to show the amount of slides in a vertical stack in `revealjs` formats.
+- [multibib](https://github.com/pandoc-ext/multibib) - This extension provides support for multiple bibliographies.

 ## Templates